 In Ajijic, the multi-talented and highly imaginative Moran was known as a writer, artist and photographer, as well as a skilled classical guitar player.

 Ajijic watercolorist Enrique Velázquez remembers Jim Moran with great affection.
 He recalls Moran as having lived in Ajijic for several years from the mid-1980s into the 1990s.
-Velázquez prepared a series of stunningly beautiful illustrations for a children’s book by Moran entitled Linda and the Magic Dream Bubble, a work that was apparently never published.
+Moran, then in his late 70s, had a much younger wife, who had been a medical student in Guadalajara.
+He had a long, white beard and a distinctive way of walking, very deliberate with his hands clasped behind his back.
+Velázquez prepared a series of beautiful illustrations for a children’s book by Moran entitled Linda and the Magic Dream Bubble, though this was apparently never published.

 Acknowledgment